sleiendecker/waltscience.github.io/about.md

 permalink: /about/
 ---

 I am a data scientist specializing in statistical and empirical modeling.
-I write articles for fun and try to learn techniques along the way.
+I write articles for fun and try to learn new techniques along the way.

 ### Credentials